conduitio-labs/conduit-connector-oracle/README.md

 ## Source

-The Oracle Source connects to the database using the provided `url` and starts creating records for each table row and each detected change.
+The Oracle Source connects to the database using the provided [connection string](https://github.com/godror/godror#connection) `url` and starts creating records for each table row and each detected change.
 The first time Source runs, it [makes a snapshot](https://docs.oracle.com/cd/A87860_01/doc/server.817/a76959/mview.htm), creates a tracking table, and a trigger to track changes in the `table`, and launches Snapshot mode.
 Then, when all the records have been read, Source switches to CDC mode.
 More information [inside the Change Data Capture section](#change-data-capture).